 This is a closeup of the self-stick PVC tape weatherseal.
 For the weatherseal to work, it needs to be compressed but not crushed against the wall.
 The key is to tighten the wood screws only as much as necessary to compress the seal.
 This enables to the seal to expand and maintain the seal with the wall during hot and cold weather.

 This is the finished access panel ready to be painted the same color as the wall.
 When painted and hidden behind a rack of clothes, it won’t be noticed.

 The last task is to insulate the closet walls and the back of the access panel.
-This project is continued in Part 3.
+This project is continued in How to Make a Drywall Access Panel – Part 3.

 Copyright © 2016 HandymanHowTo.com Reproduction strictly prohibited.